-- 8.22 The Nationally Described Space Standards (NDSS) provide minimum technical space standards for new dwellings in terms of the gross internal floor areas and storage.
-All of the proposed units would meet the minimum required gross internal floor area, as required by London Plan policy 3.5.
-The combined cupboard and bedroom storage spaces for the units would meet the minimum requirements of the NDSS. - 8.23 All of the proposed units would have access to private amenity spaces, with the 3 x 3 bedroom houses benefitting from private rear gardens of between 36sqm and 50sqm.
-Whilst the private amenity space for units 5 and 6 is marginally below the provision required by policy DM10.4 of the CLP (1sqm in each case), both units either accord or exceed the minimum internal space requirements and also benefit from access to a generous communal garden which also incorporates child play space.
-Overall, the level of private and communal amenity space is considered acceptable. - 8.24 The local plan also requires all flatted development to provide new child play space on top of the amenity space to be provided for the scheme itself.
-In terms of the child play space, the scheme would provide 33.4 square metres which can be secured through use of planning conditions. - 8.25 In terms of accessibility, whilst there is no provision of a lift to provide level access to the upper level flats, level access would be provided from the front door to all units on the ground floor.
+- 8.25 The Nationally Described Space Standards (NDSS) provide minimum technical space standards for new dwellings in terms of the gross internal floor areas and storage.
+All of the proposed units would meet the minimum required gross internal floor area. - 8.26 Unit's 1, 2, 3 and 5 would have access to private amenity space which meets the required standard.
+Unit's 4, 6, 7, 8 and 9 would not have access to private amenity but would have use of adequate communal amenity space which is generous in size and access through a central core in the building.
+On balance this non-compliance is accepted. - 8.27 The local plan also requires all flatted development to provide new child play space on top of the amenity space to be provided.
+In terms of the child play space, the scheme would provide 28 square metres which can be secured through use of planning conditions.

+- 8.28 In terms of accessibility, whilst there is no provision of a lift to provide level access to the upper level flats, level access would be provided from the front door to all units on the ground floor.
 The London Plan states that the requirement for a lift within developments of four storeys or less should be applied flexibly to ensure that the development is deliverable.
 Given the constraints of the site and the footprint of the proposed building, it is considered that the site would not be suitable for a lift.
-Part M4(2) and M4(3) compliance (ground floor of flatted element) would be secured by condition and a blue badge space has been proposed within the parking area. - 8.26 Overall the development is considered to result in a high quality development, including an uplift in family accommodation and will offer future occupiers a good standard of amenity, including the provision of communal amenity space and child play space.
+Part M4(2) for two ground floor and M4(3) for one unit will be secured by condition and a blue badge space has been proposed within the parking area. - 8.29 Overall the development is considered to result in a high quality development, including an uplift in family accommodation, and will offer future occupiers a good standard of amenity, including the provision of communal amenity space and child play space, and thus accords with relevant policy.